-“I have got an amazing relationship with the children.
+"I have got an amazing relationship with the children.
 I love them to bits and they know that they can knock on my door at any time and I’m there for them.
 Thrive has helped us to support every one of our children and it’s made a big difference with their behaviour.
-We had one cohort, in particular, a couple of years ago that were regarded as being quite challenging but we have been on a real journey with them and they are totally different now,” she said.
+We had one cohort, in particular, a couple of years ago that were regarded as being quite challenging but we have been on a real journey with them and they are totally different now."

 The Thrive Approach has now been embedded into the school with all staff given an understanding of its principles and key techniques plus a regular Thrive slot on the agenda at staff meetings.
 New and supply teachers are made aware of individual action plans, as required.